bbc/tams/docs/adr/0034-storage-allow-object_ids.md

 ---
-status: "proposed"
+status: "accepted"
 ---
 # Add support for specifying object_ids when calling the storage endpoint

 ## Context and Problem Statement

-Currently the TAMS API generates the `object_id` for a flow segment to use automatically, there is no way the client can control the `object_id` generated.
+Currently an implementation of the TAMS API will need to generate the 'object_id' for a flow segment to use, there is no way the client can control the 'object_id' generated.
 Some use cases have come up with TAMS that required a need to "bring your own" `object_id`.
 The main use case is around TAMS Store replication.
 If a store is going to replicate content from another store without modification it makes sense to re-use the ids in use in the source store.